chwchiu/daml-fundamentals-project/README.md

 ### II.
 Workflow
   1. Customer creates an Order contract
   2. Restaurant exercises StartOrder if they want to take an order from the customer.
-  3. Customer exercises AddItems with a list of (item, amount) they want to order.
+  3. Customer exercises AddItems with a list of MealItem : (item, amount) they want to order.
 The items that exist with a valid amount are added.
   4. Customer exercises ApplyDiscounts with a code.
 The discount is applied if a valid code with the key exists.
   5. Customer exercises PayOrder with an amount.
 Rejected if not enough money, accepted if enough.
   6. Restaurant exercises ServeOrder.